NTUAI/LAIC/README.md

-# AICommentator
+# League of Legends AI Commentator
 NTUAI x NTUESC

-OpenAI API key (keep private): 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
+For the OpenAI key, please contact Seth